Cyclone Maarutha

-Cyclonic Storm Maarutha (Note: The name was provided by Sri Lanka, which is a variant name of Marut or Maruta from Sanskrit-rooted words meaning wind.
-It also refers to storm gods or wind deities in Hindu mythology.) (/'mɑːruːθə/) was the first tropical cyclone to make landfall in Myanmar in April.
+Cyclonic Storm Maarutha (Note: The name Maarutha (Sinhala: මාරුත, [maːruta]) was contributed by Sri Lanka and means "wind, gale, air" in Sinhala.) was the first tropical cyclone to make landfall in Myanmar in April.
 The first tropical cyclone and named storm of the 2017 North Indian Ocean cyclone season, Maarutha was a relatively short-lived and weak system, nonetheless causing notable damage in Myanmar.
 Maarutha formed from an area of low pressure over the southern Bay of Bengal on April 15.
 The next morning, RSMC New Delhi upgraded the low-pressure area to a Depression and designated it as BOB 01.

 Meteorological History

 On April 11, an upper air circulation developed over the Andaman Sea, where it moved north-eastwards and concentrated into a low pressure trough over the next day.
 The United States Joint Typhoon Warning Center (JTWC) started monitoring the system as a tropical disturbance on April 13, while it was some 880 mi southwest of Yangon.
 JTWC reported that the disturbance was located within a favourable environment for further development and that convection had started to wrap into the elongated low level circulation centre.
 The system continued to develop and was classified as Depression BOB 01, by the India Meteorological Department (IMD) early on April 15.